datarockets/dreact/README.md

 - #### Linting

   We use eslint and stylelint to lint our files.
 Also we applied several custom rules there to reach our needs: we request named exports for collection stuff, we request using normal functions to define components, we require tests for each file in the app.
 [Take a look at all rules](./cli/environment/eslint-plugin-local).

+- #### Automatic imports

+  We import React and styled components where they are used automatically.

 ## Configuration